Wolleys/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * The first line of all your files should be exactly `#!/bin/bash`
 * A `README.md` file, at the root of the folder of this project, describing what each script is doing
 * You are not allowed to use backticks, `&&`, `||` or `;`
-* All your scripts must be executable.
+* All your scripts must be executable

 # Tasks
 Projects table